 Yes, without a permit for anyone at least 21 years old that may lawfully possess a handgun.
 When a motor home is parked and being used as a residence, no permit is required.

 Is Iowa a ‘Stand Your Ground’ State?

 Yes.
 Iowa is a Castle Doctrine state as well as a “stand your ground” state.
 There is no duty to retreat so long as a person reasonably believes that such force is necessary to defend oneself or another from any actual or imminent use of unlawful force.
-The law applies at a person’s residence, vehicle or place of business.
+The law applies any place where the person lawfully has the right to be.
 There is civil immunity when using “reasonable force” in defense of self, property or another.

 What Are the Concealed Carry Laws in Iowa?

 Iowa is a shall-issue state.
 There are two types of permits available.
 A resident must be 21 years old and can apply for a non-professional permit at the Sheriff’s office in his or her county of residence.
 A non-resident 18 years or older can apply for a professional permit at the Department of Public Safety.
 He or she must also demonstrate a need for a permit, such as owning a business or property in Iowa or frequent travel to Iowa.
 Concealed carry permits require a firearms training course that has been state-approved.
 In terms of reciprocity, Iowa recognizes permits from all states and jurisdictions.